Robert Miles: 2004–2005: Miles_Gurtu

-In 2004, Miles released Miles Gurtu, his fourth album, which was a collaboration with percussionist Trilok Gurtu and included jazz and electronica elements.
+In 2004, Miles released Miles_Gurtu, his fourth album, which was a collaboration with percussionist Trilok Gurtu and included jazz and electronica elements.
 Also guesting on the album were Nitin Sawhney, Jon Thorne, Mike Patto and Paul Falloon.

 2011–2012: Thirteen

 Miles' fifth album, entitled Thirteen, was released worldwide on Salt Records in February 2011.
 For this album, Miles produced a blend of alternative and progressive rock with ambient and electronic soundscapes.

-In 2012 Miles finished working on the soundtrack for the movie documentary The Turn of THIS Century, directed by Peter Beyak and featuring the photography of Life Magazine.
+In 2012, Miles finished working on the soundtrack for the documentary film The Turn of THIS Century, directed by Peter Beyak and featuring the photography of Life Magazine.
 He founded a new FM and online alternative radio station, Open Lab, broadcasting from Ibiza, a project bringing together culture, arts, media, technology and innovation.

 Death

-Miles died from metastatic cancer in Ibiza, Spain, on 9 May 2017 at the age of 47.
+Miles died from metastatic cancer in Ibiza, Spain, on 9 May 2017, at the age of 47.
+A campaign was launched on Facebook to get 'Children' back on the charts in his honor.

-Miles’ OpenLab station was taken off-air shortly afterwards, pending discussions on the future of the station.
+His OpenLab station was taken off-air shortly afterwards, pending discussions on the future of the station.
 After receiving many messages from people expressing dismay at the station's suspension, it was announced that the station would return in 2019, starting with a live radio stream in January 2019 and followed by a reboot to radio on 106.4 FM in Ibiza in April 2019.